vshivam/vshivam.github.io/_research/ambient_flow.md

 layout: page
 title: Ambient Flow
 subtitle: Remixing the Internet of Things. description : Ambient Flow provides a set of novel smart space design tools, which enable non-programmers to visually “remix” their ambient environments in new, playful and potentially unforeseen ways using an intuitive flow-graph model.
+[Publications Inside]
 thumbnail: assets/portfolio/userStudyPhoto.jpg
 ---